OXID-eSales/vat-tbe-services-documentation/configuration.rst

       Fig.: Applying the eVAT module VAT

 #.
-To adjust the stored VAT rates, if necessary, or to create new VAT rates, choose the :guilabel:`VAT rates` (:ref:`oxdakb01`, pos.
+To adjust the stored VAT rates, if necessary, or to create new VAT rates, choose the :guilabel:`Country VAT rates` (:ref:`oxdakb01`, pos.
 1) tab.
    |br|
    The VAT rates for the European Union countries are already prepared.
    |br|